wandb/weave/docs/docs/quickstart.md

     return response.choices[0].message.content

 # highlight-next-line
+wandb.login()
+# highlight-next-line
 weave.init('intro-example')
 correct_grammar('she no went to the market')
 ```

 Now, every time you call this function, weave will automatically capture the input & output data and log any changes to the code.
 Run this application and your console will output a link to view it within W&B.

 :::note